abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 discomfort and cultivate kindness.

-There was one Rains Retreat I did when I had about fifteen or twenty years as a monk, during which I had several months of lying-down meditation.
+There was one Rains Retreat I did when I had about fifteen or twenty years as a monk, during which I did several months of lying-down meditation.
 I had fractured my pelvis, so I wasn’t doing anything else.
 But I was in very quiet, peaceful surroundings.
 I had lobbied the doctor, who was a supporter of the monastery, and he had sprung me out